 Cars are very shiny, combining a variety of reflective materials - chrome, metallic car paints, shiny plastics, glass etc. In fact, the only non-glossy part of a car is usually the tires.
-When photographing a car – you're seeing the car's surroundings reflected in its surfaces.
+With car photos – you're seeing the car's surroundings reflected in its surfaces.
 This is why it's so important to get the car into a studio if you want to create a nice clean, basic studio lighting image.
-Basic studio lighting is perfect when you want to clearly show the design of the car without the distraction of unwanted and messy reflections.
+Basic studio lighting is perfect when you want to clearly show the design of the car without the distracting reflections.

-Let's take a look at some of the basic studio lighting types used to light cars in a real photo studio.
+Let's take a look at some of the basic studio light types used in a professional car photoshoot.

 When we talk about direct lighting, we mean light sources that are facing and projecting their illumination towards the car.
 When the light source is facing the car, it will also be visible in the reflections in the car.
 A spot light will create a harsh and small highlight (reflection).

 Spot lights can be placed close to the car to create focused lighting in one area.
 This can produce a lovely mysterious image that reveals some key details of the car and hides the rest.
 By placing a spot light close, it also means less of the car's surfaces can see the reflection of the light source.
 So you can get more control over where the highlights are seen.